dsoldo/auth0_farm/README.md

 On the other side, each API has Private Endpoint (Requires a valid JWT access token) http://localhost:${PORT}/api/private

-In the Sales Manager API there is an Endpoint which fetch data from other APIs (DMS and X_Project including Sales Manger using Bearer Token) http://localhost:1111/api/communicate
+In the Sales Manager API there is an Endpoint which fetch data from other APIs (DMS and X_Project including Sales Manger using JWT_TOKEN) http://localhost:1111/api/communicate

 #####Postman CALL Example